johnsondnz/NetAutSol/README.md

 * `./reports/`         # Operational verification reports will appear here.
 * `./.rescue-configs/` # used by rollback-rescue.sh script to return LAB to pre-automated state.

+# Running Playbook
 ## Automated fabric provisioning
 1. `./rollback-rescue.sh`   # only to reset configurations to management only, no services provisioned.
 2. `./generate-configs.sh`  # generate the configurations, log into devices and generate diff, no committing done.
 3. `./deploy-configs.sh`    # deploy configurations and commit changes.

 ## Automated fabric verification
 1. `./verify.sh`            # currently verifies ISIS protocol only.